oclservice/ocls_platform_main_feature/README.md

 them.
-To state the importance of this plainly: if roles are added, removed, or otherwise moved, and permissions are changed, exporting permissions in a feature and then importing them later can and will remove permissions from people who had them, and give permissions to people who did not . **Changes to permissions and roles should be done in communication with discoverygarden**.
+To state the importance of this plainly: if roles are added, removed, or otherwise moved, and permissions are changed, exporting permissions in a feature and then importing them later can and will remove permissions from people who had them, and give permissions to people who did not. **Changes to permissions and roles should be done in communication with discoverygarden**.
 Enabling `discoverygarden_features_safety` will prevent users from being able to make changes to permissions, mitigating this issue.

-Exporting and re-exporting Solr field and metadata configurations also has permissions implications, as they contain permissions to view and work with Solr fields. `discoverygarden_features_safety should ensure both of these remain intact.
+Exporting and re-exporting Solr field and metadata configurations also has permissions implications, as they contain permissions to view and work with Solr fields. `discoverygarden_features_safety` should ensure both of these remain intact.